 DETERMINED ADMISSION ARRANGEMENTS

 The academy operates admissions under the Brent Local Education Authority’s scheme for co-ordinated admission to secondary school.
-Where applications exceed the number of places available (Published Admission Number, 270 for year 7 and 8, 252 for years 9, 10 and 11) the following criteria in order of priority will be employed for admission.
+Where applications exceed the number of places available (Published Admission Number 270 for year 7 and 8,9 and 10 and 252 for year 11) the following criteria in order of priority will be employed for admission.

 1.Looked After Children or children in public care including children who were in care but have since been adopted or become subject to a residence order or special guardianship order.